siemens/pydcc/doc/pydcc.md

 ## Calibration Laboratory Name

-Returns the name of the calibration labratory
+Returns the name of the calibration laboratory.
 ```python
 dcco.calibration_laboratory_name()
 ```